hungngocphat01/NES-Arduino-Calculator/README.md

 - Evaluated value if there was no error reported.
 - Error message if there was at least an error occured:
   - Math Error: divide by 0, or sqrt of negative number.
-  - Syntax Error: syntatic error, for instance:
+  - Syntax Error: for instance
     ```
     1 * + 5
     4.2 - ( * 7 )